 A sermon preached by the Very Revd Nicholas Papadopulos, Dean of Salisbury

-Please scroll to the bottom of this page to follow a video of this sermon
+Please scroll to the bottom of the page to follow a video of this sermon